Auth System Reference

 ComponentPurpose

-UserSocketAuthenticates WebSocket connections via Phoenix.Token or session cookie
+UserSocketAuthenticates WebSocket handshakes via short-lived Phoenix.Token (preferred) or the session cookie

 Session-Based Auth (Web)